 In the cemetery, Betty tells Pedro that she's not really interested in men.
 He takes the revelation as a challenge and rapes her.
 After he's finished, the huge church bell goes off and Betty runs away and finds Roger and Maria.

 The dead become restless once again.
 They encircle Pedro, whose switchblade is no match for them.
 The Templars bite into their victim and Roger hears Pedro's screams.
-He fires his gun at the zombies but the sound only gets their attention and they chase after him on their horses.
+He fires his gun at the zombies but the sound only gets their attention and they chase after him on horseback.

 In a panic, Roger pounces on the door of a room where the girls have locked themselves in.
 Maria does not want to open it, fearing for her life.
 She pulls out Pedro's gun and Betty struggles to get the weapon away from her.
 Betty manages to knock the gun out of her hands.